 For my latest news and writing, click here.

-Donna Minkowitz is a longtime writer of memoir, journalism, and fantasy who Terry Bisson has called “fearless” and “legendary” and who Andrew Solomon has dubbed “utterly entrancing…..a writer with breathtakingly fluent language.”
+Donna Minkowitz is a longtime writer of memoir, journalism, and fantasy who Terry Bisson has called “fearless” and “legendary” and Andrew Solomon dubbed “utterly entrancing…..a writer with breathtakingly fluent language.”

-Hey, that’s me — hello!
+Hey, that’s me — hi there!
 Among other things, I am the author of Growing Up Golem: How I Survived My Mother, Brooklyn and Some Really Bad Dates, which is published by Riverdale Ave Books/Magnus.

 It’s a “fabulist memoir” written as though instead of giving birth to me, my mother created me as a golem, which is a magical servant made of clay from Jewish legend.

 I am also a longtime teacher of memoir writing, a writing coach, a journalist, a radical activist, and the happy originator of the literary open mic series called Lit Lit.
+My first book, about me and the Christian right, was Ferocious Romance.
 You can find out more about me here.
 Feel free to reach out to me at minkowitz46 @gmail.com.